jtauber/plato-texts/README.md

 ## Progress

-Base texts for Euthyphro, Apology, Crito, Phaedo, Symposium, Meno, Ion, and Republic extracted from Perseus.
+Base Greek texts for Euthyphro, Apology, Crito, Phaedo, Symposium, Meno, Ion, and Republic extracted from Perseus.

+Base English text for Euthyphro extracted from Perseus.

 Tagging of Euthyphro, Apology, Crito, Phaedo, Symposium, Meno, Ion, and Republic extracted from Diorisis.